mras0/mjs/doc/es5/es5.md

 - Strict Mode: `eval` and `arguments` may not be part of object literals
 - Strict Mode: `eval` and `arguments` may not be assigned to (or modified) in many contexts
 - Strict Mode: `SyntaxError` when trying to delete a variable or function argument/name
+- Strict Mode: `ReferenceError` when assigning to an undeclared identifier

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5